On this page

 The NMI Prize is an annual award recognising outstanding achievement in measurement research and excellence in practical measurements by a young person in Australia.

 Measurement has direct applications in science and technology, underpinning decisions in economics and politics and is often a foundation for innovation.
 We encourage nominations from people from diverse backgrounds and from any field.
+Each winner receives $2 000 in prize money and a trophy.

-Nominations are encouraged by individuals under the age of 35 who have made a significant contribution to the science of measurement.
+We encourage nominations by individuals under the age of 35 who have made a significant contribution to the science of measurement.
 This contribution can be either as an individual or as a member of a group.

 Excellence in measurement may include: